masat03110/othello/README.md

 If you are a student of my university, you can use this code for your assignment.
 You can use it as a reference for your own code.
 You can also use it to test your own code.

-You need to have Rust installed on your machine.
-You can install it from [here](https://www.rust-lang.org/tools/install).
+You need to have Rust and Cargo installed on your machine.
+You can install Rust from [here](https://www.rust-lang.org/tools/install) and Cargo from [here](https://doc.rust-lang.org/cargo/getting-started/installation.html).

 To run the game, you need to make the reversi server by the code our proffessor gives.
 Then, clone the repository and run the following command in the root directory of the project: